 If your add-on opens separate web pages that are an intregral part of the add-on's operation (such as a settings page for the add-on), make sure those web pages also follow these style guidelines.

-To quickly create a seamless user experience, designers can use the G Suite add-ons UI design kit available on Figma.
+To quickly create a seamless user experience, designers can use the Google Workspace add-ons UI design kit available on Figma.
 You can create a free Figma account, or request a license from your organization's administrator.

 Browse the components of the card-based interface and use built-in templates to create and visualize your add-ons.